ccoutant/dwarf-locations/025-multiloc-storage.md

 ## Naming

-While "multi-location location" is a mouthful, it was picked because it is accurate.
-Experience across many discussion about the topic with other people shows that the "multiloc" shorthand is the term most frequently used in practice, easily understood, and that appears naturally.
+"multiloc" was picked because it is accurate.
+It names the storage for what it is.

-In turn, the `DW_OP_multiloc` operator's name follows the pattern of most other operators that push new locations.
+In turn, the `DW_OP_multiloc` operator's name follows the pattern of most other operators that push new locations, of being named by the storage kind they create.
 E.g.:

     DW_OP_regX              => push register location
     DW_OP_undefined         => push undefined location